JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-The Gradle IntelliJ Plugin is a plugin for the Gradle build system to help configuring your environment for building and testing plugins for IntelliJ-based IDEs.
+The Gradle IntelliJ Plugin is a plugin for the Gradle build system to help configuring your environment for building, testing, verifying, and publishing plugins for IntelliJ-based IDEs.

 > Current Gradle IntelliJ Plugin version is [![GitHub Release](https://img.shields.io/github/release/jetbrains/gradle-intellij-plugin.svg?style=flat-square)](https://github.com/jetbrains/gradle-intellij-plugin/releases)
 >